 Scope is developing a future-forward, scalable, and replicable model for MSI Reproductive Choices that reimagines the design of maternity wards in Ethiopia and beyond.
 The project supports MSI in improving existing maternal health services and facilities while envisioning a new model for the future.
-The new model combines service, product, and spatial design with futures thinking and business strategy.
-The model will include a comprehensive service, space, and business concept, providing a perinatal experience that meets the pregnant women’s aspirations and generates revenue to cover costs and cross-subsidise core MSI services.
+The new service model combines organisational, service, and spatial design with business strategy, providing a perinatal experience that meets the pregnant women’s aspirations and expands the customer base of MSI’s maternity services.

-Scope is co-designing the model with women groups, service providers, and experts to gather valuable insights, ensuring it represents all users, contributes to the development of a shared vision, and identifies emergent trends.
+Scope is co-designing the model with existing and potential service users, service providers, and experts to gather valuable insights.
+This approach ensures the model represents all users, contributes to the development of a shared vision, and identifies emergent trends.
 The new work builds upon existing data and MSI expertise as well as our previous experience with maternal and newborn service and innovative maternity ward design.

-Scope’s highly participatory, user-centric, and agile discovery and innovation approach is well-suited to identify critical insights and co-design service solutions through three phases:
+Scope’s highly participatory and user-centric discovery and innovation approach is well-suited to identify critical insights and co-design service solutions through three phases:

 Phase 1: Conducting desk research and expert discussions on the maternal and newborn health market and trends in Ethiopia.
 The insights and findings from research activities help identify gaps in knowledge, develop the initial value proposition, and guide scenario-building that shapes the vision for the future maternity model.